 Chartered Vehicles.
 Chartered vehicles, such as buses, are contracted, usually with the driver or operator, for a group's exclusive use.
 Volunteers may not sign contracts for charters, even if there is no cost.
+Contact your council to request approval and signature.
 Contact your council at customercare@gswo.org to request approval and signature.